chadwick-yao/week_report/documents/DP.md

 - `cond` denotes the observation feature.
 The default value of `cond` is `None`.

-- `timesteps` is the number of diffusion steps, for instance, if `timesteps=10` then it has 10 steps from the original sample.
-The greater the timesteps is, the more serious noise the data has.
+- `timesteps` is the number of diffusion steps.
+For instance, if `timesteps=10` then it has 10 steps from the original sample.

-`Encoder` is designed to encode conditions, like `cond` and `timesteps`. `n_cond_layers` can be set in configuration files, and if it’s > 0, transformer encoder will replace MLP encoder.
+`Encoder` is designed to encode conditions, like `cond` and `timesteps`. `n_cond_layers` can be set in configuration files, and if it’s > 0, the transformer encoder will replace MLP encoder.

 `Decoder` takes in noised actions and encoded information, then predicts a noise with the same shape of X/sample.